|Riding Style||Alternative Freeride|

 The Rome Powder Division MT comes in everything from a short fatty to a more traditional surfy shape.
 Each size is different but there is one theme I’ve picked up on after riding 2 of the 4 shapes.
 They all are well thought out and rip for this price point.
 They are made to shine in powder but when set all the way forward it is great to carve up groomers.
 It’s another not just for powder ride and isn’t necessarily ready for the shelf when the powder is gone.
 It’s a super strong recommendation for a budget quiver builder or someone who only likes to surf the mountain and want’s one board.
-The 2019 Rome Pow Division doesn’t seem to have any real changes compared to the 2018 we own but it still sits as one of our favorite short/fat/surfy rides for 2019.
+The 2019 Rome Pow Division doesn’t seem to have any real changes compared to the 2018 model that we own but it still sits as one of our favorite short/fat/surfy rides for 2019.

 Riders: James (Size 9, 5’10” 190lbs), Peter (Size 8, 5’11” 185lbs), Grant (Size 11 6’ 160lbs) and a few others

 Boots: Adidas Tactical ADV, Adidas Acerra, Burton SLX,

 Insoles: Footprint Insole Technology Gamechangers Lite, Footprint Insole Technology Gameghangers Low Profile

 Bindings: Union Atlas, Union Superpro with team ankle straps (similar to the contact but with taller straps), Burton Genesis, Burton Genesis X, Union Falcor

 Set Up: 21.5″-22.5” wide.
 Set all the way up, all the way back and near reference.
 18 front -6 back, 21 front 0 back 27 front +6 back.